The Cyan Language: Future Enhancements

 Let us concentrate on B$_{i_k}$ which defines variable v$_{i_k}$ accessed by B$_n$.
-Since there is a nesting structure, blocks B$_{i_{k}+1}$, B$_{i_{k}+2}$, ..., B$_{n-1}$ also have references to v$_{i_k}$ (because B$_n$ is nested inside these blocks).
+Since there is a nesting structure, functions B$_{i_{k}+1}$, B$_{i_{k}+2}$, ..., B$_{n-1}$ also have references to v$_{i_k}$ (because B$_n$ is nested inside these functions).
 This fact is used in the following paragraph.

-B$_n$ can be assigned to a block variable of B$_j$ with $i_k \leq j < n$.
-This does not cause a runtime error because a block B$_j$ with $i_k \leq j < n$ is only called when B$_{i_k}$ is in the stack.
-B$_j$ cannot be assigned to a variable b$_t$ of level $t$ with $t < i_k$ because B$_j$ also has a reference to v$_{i_k}$ and, by the rules, it can only be assigned to variables that appear in block B$_t$ with $i_k \leq t < j$.
+B$_n$ can be assigned to a function variable of B$_j$ with $i_k \leq j < n$.
+This does not cause a runtime error because a function B$_j$ with $i_k \leq j < n$ is only called when B$_{i_k}$ is in the stack.
+B$_j$ cannot be assigned to a variable b$_t$ of level $t$ with $t < i_k$ because B$_j$ also has a reference to v$_{i_k}$ and, by the rules, it can only be assigned to variables that appear in function B$_t$ with $i_k \leq t < j$.